 Theodore L. Koenig has served as our Chairman of the Board of Directors and Chief Executive Officer since our formation in February 2011 and as chairman of MC Advisors' investment committee since our initial public offering in October 2012.
-Additionally, Mr. Koenig is the chief executive officer and a manager of MC Advisors, and the chairman, director and chief executive officer of Monroe Capital Income Plus Corporation.
+Additionally, Mr. Koenig is the chief executive officer and a manager of MC Advisors.
+Since its formation in May 2018, Mr. Koenig has served as the chairman, director and chief executive officer of Monroe Capital Income Plus Corporation.
 From December 2020 to December 2021, Mr. Koenig served as the chief executive officer and chairman of MCAP Acquisition Corporation.
 Since founding Monroe Capital in 2004, Mr. Koenig has served continuously as its President and Chief Executive Officer.
 Prior to founding Monroe Capital, Mr. Koenig served as the President and Chief Executive Officer of Hilco Capital LP from 1999 to 2004, where he invested in distressed debt, junior secured debt and unsecured subordinated debt transactions.
 From 1986 to 1999, Mr. Koenig was a partner with the Chicago-based corporate law firm, Holleb & Coff.
 Mr. Koenig is a past President of the Indiana University Kelley School of Business Alumni Club of Chicago.
 He currently serves as director of the Commercial Finance Association and is a member of the Turnaround Management Association and the Association for Corporate Growth.
-Mr. Koenig also serves on the Dean's Advisory Council, Kelley School of Business; Board of Overseers, Chicago-Kent School of Law; and as Vice Chairman of the Board of Trustees of Allendale School, a non-profit residential and educational facility for emotionally troubled children in the greater Chicago area.
+Mr. Koenig also serves on the Dean's Advisory Council, Kelley School of Business; on the Board of Overseers, Chicago-Kent School of Law; as Co-Chairman of Hope Chicago, a non-profit organization he co-founded in 2021 that funds post-secondary scholarships for Chicago students and their family members; and as Vice Chairman of the Board of Trustees of Allendale School, a non-profit residential and educational facility for emotionally troubled children in the greater Chicago area.
 He also holds a certification as a Certified Public Accountant.
 Mr. Koenig received a bachelor of science in accounting, with high honors, from Indiana University and earned a juris doctor, with honors, from Chicago Kent College of Law.